What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 At a time when lightness seems to be the priority, we must keep in mind the fact that we can put ourselves in danger by wanting to save a few grams.

-• First of all, it is necessary to know what is the activity that we are going to carry out (the duration, the degree of technicality, the place…etc)
+- First, it is necessary to know what activity we will carry out (the duration, the degree of technicality, the place… etc..).

-• Then, we will have to determine what equipment will be essential for the realization of this activity, both the technical equipment and that dedicated to your protection (for example, you must always make sure to bring a coat or a raincoat, whatever the weather. year…etc)
+- Then, we will have to determine what equipment will be essential for realizing this activity, both the technical equipment and that dedicated to your protection (for example, you must always bring a coat or a raincoat, whatever the weather., etc…)

-We should never go through this process backwards, which unfortunately many people do:
+We should never go through this process backward, which, unfortunately, many people do:

 That being said, we don’t recommend doing the reverse either: